Large Continual Instruction Assistant: Method

 \subsection{Proposition of Our Method}

-Primarily, we propose the following equations to simultaneously achieve the optimal ideal state with EMA update \citep{trade1}. \begin{proposition}(Ideal State).
-Given an MLLM with multimodal continual instruction tuning, with its parameters $\theta$ and EMA parameters $\theta^*$, after training on the iteration $t$, we can describe the best new knowledge transferring and the best old knowledge protecting as:
+Primarily, we propose the following equations to simultaneously achieve the optimal ideal state with EMA update. \begin{proposition}(Ideal State).
+Given an LFM with continual instruction tuning, with its parameters $\theta$ and EMA parameters $\theta^*$, after training on the iteration $t$, we can describe the ideal new knowledge transferring and the ideal old knowledge protecting as:

-\end{proposition} The first equation of Eq.(\ref{idealstate}) represents ensuring the model performance on the new dataset with no change of training loss, inspired by The Optimal Brain Surgeon framework \citep{obs, obd, obc, pruning}.
-The second equation of Eq.(\ref{idealstate}) represents preserving the model performance on old datasets with no change of model parameters.
+\end{proposition} The first equation of Eq.(\ref{idealstate}) represents ensuring the model performance on the new dataset with no change of training loss (\textbf{ideal new knowledge transferring}), inspired by The Optimal Brain Surgeon framework \citep{obs, obd, obc, pruning}.
+The second equation of Eq.(\ref{idealstate}) represents preserving the model performance on old datasets with no change of model parameters (\textbf{ideal old knowledge protecting}).

 \textbf{\textit{Discussion}:} From Proposition.\ref{ideal}, we can further find that the starting point is model-independent.
-Thus our method can be extended to more MLLMs, and parameter-efficient tuning paradigms, even more continual learning scenes.
+Thus our method can be extended to more LFMs, and parameter-efficient tuning paradigms, even more continual learning scenes.